• HEALTHCARE PROFESSIONALS

 • eye pain, swelling, or redness

 • Lung or breathing problems.
-MEKTOVI can cause lung or breathing problems.
+MEKTOVI, when taken with BRAFTOVI, can cause lung or breathing problems.
 Tell your healthcare provider if you have any new or worsening symptoms of lung or breathing problems, including:

 • shortness of breath